is-project-4th-year/Smart_Road-Crossing_Assistant_For_Visually_Impaired/Mobile-Application/trickle/notes/API_INTEGRATION_GUIDE.md

 ```

 ### 2. Response Format
-Your API must return JSON in this format:
+API must return JSON in this format:

 ```json
 {